Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-If you persist on learning what the higher dimensions are, then the following video may help <a href="https://youtu.be/azpUG2GUzFI" target="_blank">0D to 11D explained advanced</a>.
+If you persist in learning what the higher dimensions are, then the following video may help <a href="https://youtu.be/azpUG2GUzFI" target="_blank">0D to 11D explained advanced</a>.

 <br /><br />